 C. Each originating agent lender approved by the authority shall enter into an originating a purchase agreement ("originating agreement"), with the authority containing such terms and conditions as the executive director shall require with respect to the origination and processing of mortgage loans hereunder.
-Each servicing agent approved by the authority containing such terms and conditions as the executive director shall enter with the authority containing such terms and conditions as the executive director shall enter with respect to the servicing of mortgage loans.
+Each servicing agent approved by the authority shall enter into a servicing agreement with the authority containing such terms and conditions as the executive director shall require with respect to the servicing of mortgage loans.